Operation Doppelkopf

 Operation Doppelkopf (Unternehmen Doppelkopf) and the following Operation Cäsar were German counter-offensives on the Eastern Front in the late summer of 1944 in the aftermath of the major Soviet advance in Operation Bagration with the aim of restoring a coherent front between Army Group North and Army Group Centre.
 The operation's codename was a reference to the German card game Doppelkopf.

 Strategic situation

-By the end of July 1944, Soviet mechanised forces had reached the Gulf of Riga following their headlong advance in the Kaunas and Šiauliai Offensives, part of the third and final 'pursuit' phase of the strategic offensive Operation Bagration.
-The Soviet 2nd Guards Army had exploited a breach between the German Sixteenth Army of Army Group North and the neighbouring Third Panzer Army of Army Group Centre, and severed the connection between them.
+By the end of July 1944, Soviet mechanised forces had reached the Gulf of Riga following their headlong advance in the Kaunas and Šiauliai offensives, part of the third and final 'pursuit' phase of the strategic offensive Operation Bagration.
+The Soviet 2nd Guards Army had exploited a breach between the German 16th Army of Army Group North and the neighbouring 3rd Panzer Army of Army Group Centre, and severed the connection between them.
 German counter-attacks failed to restore it, and significant elements of the German armed forces were left isolated.

 The Oberkommando des Heeres made immediate plans for an offensive to restore the connection between the two Army Groups.